JoshCaratao/JoshCaratao/README.md

 From my experience, I've developed a deep interest in both mechanical design and programming.
 I love being able to design things while also being able to have the skills to bring those things to life through electronics and programming.

-Currently, I'm interested in robotics, aerospace, and defense.
+Currently, I'm interested in robotics, aerospace, and Energy

 Feel free to view my public repos  or my website below to see what projects I've been working on!